panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 Why is this constraint important?
 Because the `FormatDate` component calls the method `date.toLocaleString()` on the date instance.

-Then the user of the `FormatDate` component would have to satify the constraint, and provide `date` prop only with `Date` instances:
+Then the user of the `FormatDate` component would have to satisfy the constraint, and provide `date` prop only with `Date` instances:

 ```tsx twoslash
 // @include: format-date-component